-npx sv migrate app-state
+npx sv migrate app-state only migrates some files

 A simple, string-based migration for sveltejs/kit#13140 (tested on that repo, zero false-positives, less than five false negatives)